threefoldtech/weblets_pocs/poc3/README.md

 # POC3

-- Use NodJS server as a backend.
+- Use NodeJS server as a backend.
 - Stellar example in TS and V.

 > This part taken from Twin server documentation with some modifications, for [full documentation](https://github.com/threefoldtech/grid3_client_ts/blob/development/docs/server.md)